hapax/hapax.github.io/assets/teaching.md

 ## A view of the scrubland

-You've probably realised that I'm not really talking about hiking.
+That's the end of my little preamble, and oou've probably realised that I'm not really talking about hiking.
 I'm talking about *maths*.
 In this thinly-veiled analogy, walking is the ability to manipulate symbols, to follow rules, and to play with formal structures.